samprakash1410/pychram/notes.md

 property decorator:
  A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.>when you need controlled access or want to encapsulate logic without changing the API.

+ private attribute:
+  encapsulation is a key principle of object-oriented programming (OOP), allowing you to restrict access to certain attributes or methods within a class.